TokenMarketNet/sto/README.rst

 Normal users
 ------------

-For business users please contact TokenMarket for arranging tokenised equity deals.
+This tool is for command line users / developers only. `For arranging a business deal contact TokenMarket security token team <https://tokenmarket.net/security-token-offering>`_.

 Advanced users
 --------------